lkerr/groundfish-MSE/documentation/econ_module.md

 * **genEcon_Containers.R:** Gets called in the runSetup.R file.
 It sets up a few placeholders for Fleet level economic outputs.

 * **loadEcon.R:** Gets called in the runSetup.R file.
 Loads in some of the smaller data.tables that will remain in memory every time runSim.R is called.
+(NOT NEEDED ANYMORE)

 * **loadEcon2.R:** Gets called in the runSim.R file.
 Loads in a single large data.table that remains in memory for one simulated year.
 These files are too big to load and hold in memory for the entire simulation.
+Also loads in input prices, output prices, and multipliers

+* **setupEconType.R:** Parses the mproc file for economic options (multipliers, output prices, input prices, production equation, choice equation).

 Functions - these run many times per simulation:
 * **get_bio_for_econ:** passes *things* from the biological model (in stock[[i]]) to the economic model.